bootstrap-vue/bootstrap-vue/src/components/form-timepicker/README.md

 [`Intl.DateTimeFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DateTimeFormat)
 and
 [`Intl.NumberFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat),
-except for the labels applied to elements of the time control (aria-labels, selected status, etc).
+except for the labels applied to elements of the time control (aria-labels, selected status, etc.).
 You must provide your own translations for these labels.
 The available locales will be browser dependent (not all browsers support all locales).